jcmurray/MQTT-S/README.md

 MQTT-S
 ======
-  MQTT-S Client over XBee  (running on linux and Arduino)
+  MQTT-S Client over XBee  (running on linux, Arduino and mbed)

   Linux Client PUBLISH  ON and OFF message with topic dev/indicator.
   Arduino Client SUBSCRIBE the topic dev/indicator and receives 'ON' and 'OFF' data